-Battle of the Grand Coteau: 1851 By Lawrence Barkwell1
+Dakota-Metis Battle on the Grand Coteau: 1851 By Lawrence Barkwell1

 This battle took place between a Metis buffalo hunting party from St. François Xavier, led by Jean Baptiste Falcon and the Cut Head (Pabaksa) Yanktonai (Ihanktonwanna), Dakota, led by Chief Medicine (Sacred) Bear, on July 15 to 16, 1851.